 - Office of the Dean of the College

 The Office of the Dean of the College, and Dean Rakesh Khurana himself, are also great supporters of FIP, and we are indebted to Dean Khurana for coming to talk with the FIPpers each year during the early phase of the program.

 We also want to acknowledge Harvard Yard Ops who helps us reserve spaces for the program and handle the complexities of move-in, keys, and other crucial details.

 As FIP begins to create more in-year programming, we are teaming up with such entities as the Academic Resource Center, who already offer workshops and resources for international students throughout the year.

 - Woodbridge International Society

 The Woodbridge International Society is a student organization whose mission is to create an environment of “support and shared understanding amongst the international community at Harvard College.”
 Its Board of Directors are often FIP leaders, and the Woodbridge Society creates its own programming and events for international students throughout the year.
 We are lucky that the new Woodbridge co-presidents, Barbara and Claudio, are FIP alumns -- both were FIP leaders last year!

-The immediate FIP team consists of Jessica Heffernan, who is Advisor to International Students and Scholars within the Harvard International Office, and Liliana Castro, who works as the Director of Orientation and Family Engagement at the DSO.
+The immediate FIP team consists of Jessica Heffernan, who is Advisor to International Students and Scholars within the Harvard International Office, and Nicole Garcia, FIP Faculty Director and Associate Director for the Office of International Education.
 Liliana and Jessica, the FIP "adults," work with the student directors (the "DIFAs"), who take on a central roles in planning and envisioning FIP.
 The 2020 DIFAs are Ruth Jaensubhakij and Michel Nehme.
 The Co-DIFAs is part of a community of about 45 FIP leaders who are the heart of the program.
 It is their commitment and devotion to FIP that makes the program such a powerful experience for incoming international students.